 Allied forces who had come to defeat the Nazis did not expect to liberate prisoners.
-These battleweary soldiers could not begin to imagine the horror of the camps nor the condition of those imprisoned in them.
+These battle-weary soldiers could not begin to imagine the horror of the camps nor the condition of those imprisoned in them.
 The floor below contains authentic artifacts and replicas of Nazi paraphernalia; walking on it represents the "stomping out" of Nazism.

-What do you think "liberation" meant to the survivors?
-How do you think they felt?
-What do you think were some of the hardships of liberation?
-How did the Allies react when liberating the camps?
+- What do you think "liberation" meant to the survivors? - How do you think they felt? - What do you think were some of the hardships of liberation?

-Rebuilding Family and Community
+GALLERY 21: Rebuilding Family and Community